USEPA/ELG-Search-Tools/server/db/container/README.md

 ## Run

-Run the `etl` npm script (`npm run etl`) to run the container process, copy the output seed files to their destination in the repository, then execute the seed operation.
+Run the `etl` npm script (`npm run etl`) to run the container process.
+This will create new seed files, copy them to their destination in the repository, then execute the seed operation.